michalbe/gimmevents/README.md

 ## WHY?
 I don't have any VR controller what makes my [a-frame](https://github.com/aframevr/aframe) based games boring and non-interactive.
 With [Gimmevents](https://github.com/michalbe/gimmevents) I can render game on my VR set (for now it's just my phone) and still control it with my computer's keyboard or mouse.

+## HOW?
+[Gimmevents](https://github.com/michalbe/gimmevents) uses [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) and a build in pairing system to send events from one browser to another.

 ## API
 ### Emitter
 ```javascript